What do you really want for the New Year?

 The New Year is a time for renewal, starting fresh and letting go of the past.
 Many people use it as a marker to get their “life organized” and soon find that their New Year’s resolutions don’t last past February.
 Taking a different approach to getting your resolutions to last is all about being intentional and focusing on your main priorities.

-Goals for the Year – What’s the Big Picture?
+Intentions for the Year – What’s the Big Picture?

 Write how you would love your spaces to be organized and how you want to be spending your time.
 Keep it simple and be realistic — you only have so much extra time out of your daily routine to accomplish this, so make the goal attainable.